 Data is everywhere around you!
-So how can you use data?
+So how can you start learning data analytics with excel?

 After collecting accurate data, you can find the root causes of issues, predict trends, and make smart decisions.
 This process is called data analytics and many employees in the workforce use Excel to help them analyze the data they collect for their work.